 Seeds (Lotus seeds, Watermelon Seeds, etc)

-Visit an Asian bakery during the Chinese New Year, and you're likely to find a wide assortment of snacks with different types of seeds in them.
+Visit an Asian bakery during the Lunar New Year, and you're likely to find a wide assortment of snacks with different types of seeds in them.
 The seed-filled treats represent bearing many children in Chinese culture.

 07 of 10